altwajre/java/00-clean-architecture/03-design-principles/01-single-responsibility-principle/README.md

 https://www.safaribooksonline.com/library/view/clean-architecture-a/9780134494272/ch7.xhtml

-- A module should be responsible to one, and only one, actor.
+A module should be responsible to one, and only one, actor.

+At the level of components, it becomes the Common Closure Principle.
+At the architectural level, it becomes the change responsible for the creation of Architectural Boundaries.

 ## Symptoms of violating SRP